 For centuries, China and India each accounted for between one-fourth and one-third of global GDP, thanks in large part to their sprawling populations.
 This changed abruptly in the 19th century as industrialization enabled rapid increases in productivity in the United States and Europe.
 China and India correspondingly saw their relative share of the global economy shrink.
 This persisted until the late 1970s when China began initiating market-based reforms and opening to the outside world, which helped kickstart and sustain economic growth.
 Today, China’s share of global GDP stands at over 18 percent when adjusted for price differences—the largest of any country.

 In many respects, China is an outlier among the world’s large economies.
 Most leading economies are in open, democratic societies, but China is an authoritarian state that significantly curtails individual freedoms.
 One way of showing China’s outlier status is by plotting GDP against Freedom Scores, a measure devised by Freedom House to assess political rights and civil liberties around the world.
-In 2023, China received a Freedom Score of 9—one of the lowest in the world, indicating “not free.”
+In 2025, China received a Freedom Score of 9—one of the lowest in the world, indicating “not free.”
 The other top-five largest economies (the United States, Japan, Germany, and the United Kingdom) all had scores above 80, indicating “free.”
-The next largest economy to share a similar Freedom Score with China—Saudi Arabia—has a GDP of $1.1 trillion—just 6 percent of the size of China’s.
+The next largest economy to share a similar Freedom Score with China—Russia—has a GDP of $2.2 trillion—just 12 percent of the size of China’s.

 China is also an outlier among many other leading economies in that it still labels itself a developing economy and seeks the accompanying benefits in international organizations.
 Yet the developing country label belies the more complex reality that development is highly uneven within China.
 Many of its coastal provinces are far wealthier than inland and western regions.
-In 2023, China’s wealthiest region, Beijing, boasted a per capita GDP of about $28,295, which is on par with many high-income, advanced economies.
-However, China’s poorest province, Gansu, has a per capita GDP of about $6,800, which is approximately equal to that of Jamaica.
+Beijing, China’s wealthiest region, boasted a per capita GDP of about $31,760 in 2024, which was on par with many high-income, advanced economies.
+However, China’s poorest province, Gansu, has a per capita GDP of about $7,358, which is approximately that of Jamaica and Thailand.

 Measuring China’s GDP Growth

 China also distinguishes itself by achieving a much higher rate of GDP growth than much of the world.
 Even more notably, it has done so for decades.
 Since 1990, China has averaged breakneck GDP growth of almost 9 percent per year, at times peaking at over 14 percent.
-This is considerably faster than the average pace of most of its upper middle income peers and much faster than the global average (excluding China).
+This is considerably faster than the average pace of most of its upper-middle income peers and much faster than the global average (excluding China).
 China’s GDP growth has cooled in recent years, plummeting to a recent low of just 2.2 percent in 2020 due to the Covid-19 pandemic.
 China continues to face economic headwinds linked to housing market troubles and other factors.
-In 2022, China’s GDP growth fell again to just 3 percent—below the average growth rate of the rest of the world for the first time in decades.
+In 2022, China’s GDP growth fell again to just 3 percent—below the average growth rate of the rest of the world for the first time in decades—before recovering to a reported growth rate of approximately 5 percent in 2023 and 2024.

-Economic forecasters devote considerable attention to predicting China’s future economic growth, but unforeseen events can significantly shift the outcomes of forecasts.2 In April 2023, the International Monetary Fund (IMF) projected that China’s GDP would reach $27.5 trillion by 2028, widening its lead over other major economies and significantly closing the gap with the United States.
-However, China’s economy has not had the rapid rebound from Covid-19 that many expected.
-IMF forecasts from April 2024 were much more conservative than the previous year, predicting that China’s GDP will only reach $24.8 trillion in 2029.
-Meanwhile, forecasts for U.S. GDP were revised upward, with the IMF projecting it to reach nearly $35 trillion by 2029, well ahead of China.3
+Economic forecasters devote considerable attention to predicting China’s future economic growth, but unforeseen events can significantly shift the outcomes of forecasts.2 In April 2025, the International Monetary Fund (IMF) projected that China’s GDP would reach $23.1 trillion by 2030, much more conservative than the $27.5 trillion in GDP from the April 2023 forecast.
+This is largely due to China’s slower-than-expected recovery from the Covid-19 pandemic and ongoing real estate market slowdown.
+Per the IMF’s GDP projections, China is poised to widen its lead over other major economies but fall behind faster growth in the United States.
+Forecasts for U.S. GDP were revised upward, with the IMF projecting it to reach nearly $37 trillion by 2030, well ahead of China’s $25.8 trillion.

 Breaking Down China’s GDP

 China’s economic size and rapid growth are not the only thing that set it apart.
 It also relies on different drivers of growth than many large economies.
 China’s economic development has been fueled in large part by a sprawling industrial sector, which includes manufacturing, construction, mining, and utilities.
-In 2023, value-added industrial output accounted for nearly 40 percent of China’s GDP—more than double that of the United States (18 percent).
-Consequently, China’s service sector (55 percent of GDP) is much smaller than in the United States (77 percent) and most other advanced economies.
-Notably, however, this trend is changing.
+In 2024, value-added industrial output accounted for nearly 37 percent of China’s GDP—more than double that of the United States (17.3 percent).
+Conversely, China’s service sector (56.7 percent of GDP) is much smaller than in the United States (79.7 percent) and most other advanced economies.
+This trend, however, is changing.
 In 2010, China’s service sector amounted to just 44 percent of GDP, considerably lower than today.

 China’s massive industrial and manufacturing output has helped to fuel the country’s economic growth, but it has also left China heavily reliant on exports.
 Economic policymakers have hoped to ween China off export-driven growth toward an economy that is driven more by domestic consumption.
 Yet China’s GDP remains significantly linked to exports.
 Amid the Global Financial Crisis of 2009, plummeting global demand led to a stark drop in Chinese exports, which resulted in a steep decline in the share of Chinese GDP growth coming from net exports.
 Conversely, during the Covid-19 pandemic, large government stimulus measures in the United States and Europe boosted demand for Chinese exports.
-Owing to that, 25 percent of Chinese GDP growth in 2020 came from exports—the highest level since 1997.
-However, in 2023, sluggish global demand led Chinese exports to decline, which weighed on China’s GDP growth.
+Sluggish global demand led Chinese exports to decline in 2023, which weighed on China’s GDP growth.
+However, a drastic rebound occurred in 2024, when 30 percent of GDP growth in China came from exports—the highest level since 1997.
+This was partly due to rebounded demand from Europe, growing appetite for Chinese goods from emerging markets like ASEAN and Brazil, and front-loading of imported goods from China in anticipation of higher U.S. tariffs